awslabs/aws-c-s3/README.md

 ### Building

 CMake is required to build.
-Several dependencies need to be built first.

 `<install-path>` must be an absolute path in the following instructions.